Elisabeth Kübler-Ross: Academic career

-During the 1970s Kübler-Ross became the champion of the world wide hospice movement.
+During the 1970's, Kübler-Ross became a champion of the worldwide hospice movement.
 She traveled to over twenty countries on six continents initiating various hospice and palliative care programs.
-In 1970, Kübler-Ross spoke at the prestigious Ingersoll Lecture at Harvard University on the subject of on death and dying.
+In 1970, Kübler-Ross spoke at the prestigious Ingersoll Lecture at Harvard University on the subject of death and dying.
 On August 7, 1972, she spoke to the United States Senate Special Committee on Aging to promote the "Death With Dignity" movement.
 In 1977, she was named "Woman of the Year" by Ladies' Home Journal.
+In 1978, Kübler-Ross cofounded the American Holistic Medical Association.

-Healing center
+Healing center in California

 Kübler-Ross was one of the central figures in the hospice care movement, believing that euthanasia prevents people from completing their "unfinished business".

-In 1977 she persuaded her husband to buy forty acres of land in Escondido, California, near San Diego, where she founded "Shanti Nilaya" (Home of Peace).
-She intended it as a healing center for the dying and their families.
-She was also a co-founder of the American Holistic Medical Association.
+In 1977, she founded "Shanti Nilaya" (Home of Peace) on forty acres of land in Escondido, California.
+At this time, Kübler-Ross began conducting "Life, Death, and Transition (LTD) workshops with the goal of assisting people to resolve their "unfinished business", using Shanti Nilaya as a setting for some of these five-day workshops.
+She also intended it as a healing center for the dying and their families.
+She was also a co-founder of the American Holistic Medical Association during this time period.

-In the late 1970s, after interviewing thousands of patients who had died and been resuscitated, she became interested in out-of-body experiences, mediumship, spiritualism, and other ways of attempting to contact the dead.
+In the late 1970s, after interviewing thousands of patients who had died and been resuscitated, Kübler-Ross became interested in out-of-body experiences, mediumship, spiritualism, and other ways of attempting to contact the dead.
 This led to a scandal connected to the Shanti Nilaya Healing Center, in which she was duped by Jay Barham, founder of the Church of the Facet of the Divinity.
 Claiming he could channel the spirits of the departed and summon ethereal "entities", he encouraged church members to engage in sexual relations with the "spirits".
 He may have hired several women to play the parts of female spirits for this purpose.
-Kubler-Ross' friend Deanna Edwards was invited to attend a service to ascertain whether allegations against Barham were true.
+Kübler-Ross's friend Deanna Edwards was invited to attend a service to ascertain whether allegations against Barham were true.
 He was found to be naked and wearing only a turban when Edwards unexpectedly pulled masking tape off the light switch and flipped on the light.
-Despite the accusation of sexual misconduct Kübler-Ross protected him for over a year.
-Then she announced the ending of her association with both Jay Barham and his wife Martha in her Shanti Nilaya Newsletter (issue 7) on June 7, 1981.
+Despite the accusation of sexual misconduct Kübler-Ross defended him for over a year.
+The authorities did not press charges against the Barhams.
+Kübler-Ross announced the ending of her association with both Jay Barham and his wife Martha in her Shanti Nilaya Newsletter (issue 7) on June 7, 1981.